- 1 Candida in men

 The following risk factors increase the risk of candida:

 - Antibiotics – Recent use of wide-spectrum antibiotics can cause a change in the balance of normal microbial flora.
 This distorts the balance and allows the Candida to overcome.

 - Medications – Use of medicines that suppress the immune system, such as chemotherapy or corticosteroids.

 - Immunosuppression – an attenuated immunity reduces the ability of the body to defend against the fungus, and Candida may thrive.
 An HIV infection is an example of something that weakens immunity.

 - Sugar disease – Diabetes, especially if this is not controlled.
 Higher levels of blood sugar may also provide a more favorable environment for the fungus to thrive.

 - Uncut men with poor hygiene – non-circumcised men have a wet dark area under the foreskin, which is beneficial for the fungus to grow.

 - Personal hygiene.
-Irritating substances such as bath foam, soap, shower gel, lubricants etc. may irritate the penis, which may cause fungal infection because it may thrive better on a damaged skin.
+Irritating substances such as bath foam, soap, shower gel, lubricants, etc. may irritate the penis, which may cause fungal infection because it may thrive better on damaged skin.
 Carefully drying out after washing is also a risk factor because the fungus can best thrive on the penis under hot, humid conditions.

 Can men get this fungus from a female partner?